Skip to main content

 Change a field type

-1. Click on the three dots beside the field type you want to change.
-Select Edit field.
+1. Click on the three dots beside the field type you want to change and select Edit field.

 2. Under Type, click your chosen field type.